The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Outlook

 \subsection{Preparatory cryogenic studies}

 Transitioning to a cryogenic setup is required to reach the sensitivity for a source of realistic planetary flux-levels.
 Difficulties include alignment (cooling down may disturb the optical path), materials (matching CTEs, kinematic mounting) and vibrations (cryo-cooler, vacuum pumps), so early experimental verification is essential.
 We are currently assembling a smaller test-cryostat with an internal volume of $\SI{30}{\cm} \times \SI{20}{\cm} \times \SI{20}{\cm}$ to characterize optics at \SIrange{10}{20}{\kelvin} on the level of single components and small assemblies.
+The test cryostat is coupled with low- and higher-order wavefront sensors to characterize how optical assemblies, such as a mirror in a mount, deform while cooling down, which will inform the opto-mechanical strategy for the full NICE cryostat in the future.
+We will also use it to characterize how vibrations from the cryocooler and vacuum pump are transmitted to the cold optics.